paulo-seixal/drug_sensitivity/README.md

 ## Key features of the work

-**Dataset Description**: Genomics in Drug Sensitivity in Cancer (GDSC) is a resource for therapeutic biomarker discovery in cancer cells.
+**<sis>Dataset Description**: Genomics in Drug Sensitivity in Cancer (GDSC) is a resource for therapeutic biomarker discovery in cancer cells.
 It contains wet lab IC50 for 100s of drugs in 1000 cancer cell lines.
 In this dataset, we use **RMD normalized gene expression** for cancer lines and SMILES for drugs. **Y** is the **log normalized IC50**.
 This is the version 2 of GDSC, which uses improved experimental procedures.

 **Task Description**: Regression.
 Given the gene expression of cell lines and the SMILES of drug, predict the drug sensitivity level.